-The Gangmasters Licensing Authority (GLA) inspections check compliance with the Authority’s licensing standards.
+The Gangmasters and Labour Abuse Authority (GLAA) inspections check compliance with the Authority’s licensing standards.

 Inspections may be conducted with applicants or existing licence holders to test whether a person is fit to hold a licence.
-Further information on the powers of the GLA can be found in the Code of Practice on Compliance and Enforcement.
-GLA inspectors will carry copies to issue, and it can be downloaded here.
+Further information on the powers of the GLAA can be found in the Code of Practice on Compliance and Enforcement.
+GLAA inspectors will carry copies to issue, and it can be downloaded here.

 What you can expect